jallen-frb/terraform-aws-opencbdc-tctl/README.md

 Two [AWS Network Load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) are deployed by the module.
 One forwards traffic to the test controller's UI, the other supports communication between agents and the test controller.
 Upon completion of a test run, results are sent to [AWS Opensearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) via a [Amazon Kinesis Firehose](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) delivery stream.
-Currently, SSM is used for troubleshooting the environment as well as pulling down raw test data if you wish to gather your own insights.
-Previously a bastion host was offered, but to reduce cost is has been disabled by default.
-If you need to use the bastion over SSM for troubleshooting you can enable it [here](https://github.com/mit-dci/terraform-aws-opencbdc-tctl/blob/trunk/main.tf#L708).
+A bastion host is provided for troubleshooting the environment as well as pulling down raw test data if you wish to gather your own insights.
 To access to the bastion host you can either use ssh, which is configured by this module, or you can use [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).

 ![Diagram](docs/architecture-diagram.png)